-Although these representational extensions provide UMBRA with the content necessary for social understanding, the system also required augmentations to its mechanisms to take advantage of them.
-These changes revolved around processing information about times and constraints, as well as reasoning over the embedded structures used to encode models of others' mental states.
+Although these representational extensions provide UMBRA with the content necessary for social understanding, it also required augmentations to its mechanisms to take advantage of them.
+These changes revolve around processing information about times and constraints, as well as reasoning over the embedded structures used to encode models of others' mental states.

 The most basic extension concerns time.
-In particular, when UMBRA makes inferences, it provides the inferred beliefs with start times based on the current cycle, and generates constraints stating that the start times for any embedded elements occur before their associated end times.
-The system also adds constraints to working memory as default assumptions when they appear as conditions in the instantiated rule and are not already present in memory.
-When those constraints include unbound variables, the system inserts Skolem values to denote unknown times that satisfy the specified temporal relations.
-It does the same for other constraints involving equality or inequality.
+In particular, when UMBRA makes inferences, it provides the inferred beliefs with start times based on the current cycle.
+It also generates constraints stating that the start times for any embedded elements occur before their associated end times.
+The system furthermore adds constraints to working memory as default assumptions when they appear as rule conditions and they are not already present in memory.
+When the latter include unbound variables, it inserts Skolem values to denote unknown times that satisfy the specified temporal relations.
+The system does the same for other constraints involving equality or inequality.

 UMBRA also takes constraints into account when making inferences.
 In particular, the system eliminates from consideration any rule instance that would produce a default assumption inconsistent with any temporal or other constraint already in working memory.
-For example, if the constraint before(t1, t2) is present and a rule instance would add before(t2, t1), then it would reject this candidate and consider other alternatives instead.
+For example, if the constraint before(t1, t2) is present and a rule instance would add before(t2, t1), then it would skip this candidate and consider other alternatives instead.
 As a result, the system never produces an explanation with such direct contradictions, although indirect ones can arise, as we discuss in Section 7.
-This ability also improves efficiency, as the system eliminates many inconsistent areas of the space of possible explanations from its investigation.
+This ability also improves efficiency, as the system identifies low-value branches in the tree of possible explanations and prunes them.

 The other major processing extension involves giving UMBRA the ability to reason over nested expressions.
 Most domain rules refer to believed or desired relations in the external world, but the content against which they match may be embedded within models of others' mental states.
-For instance, the system may have a rule that includes an antecedent can_eat(Agent, Substance) but have in working memory belief(snake, belief(fox, can_eat(crow, grain), t1, t2), 09:50, t4).
+For instance, the system may have a rule that includes an antecedent $can_eat(Agent, Substance)$ but have in working memory $belief(snake, belief(fox, can_eat(crow, grain), t1, t2), 09:50, t4)$.
 To align non-embedded rules with such elements, the augmented UMBRA strips both rule antecedents and working memory elements of their wrappers to expose their domain-level content.
 If the system finds a potential match, it selects the appropriate level of nesting to unify antecedent with element, then translates the entire rule to this level by wrapping its antecedents in the notation for models of mental states.
 Although in principle such embeddings can be arbitrarily deep, our current implementation only adds up to three levels of nested mental states.